 During his years at Arizona State University, he taught classes on the Baroque Style, Opera, American Musical Theater, and Stephen Sondheim.

-Mr. Scovasso has also published a treatise on Puccini's Il Trittico and the end of Italian Opera and The Musical Worlds of Henry Mancini.
+He has authored Puccini's Il Trittico and the end of Italian Opera and The Musical Worlds of Henry Mancini.

 Jonathan R. Parks